tallenintegsys/glitchGenerator/README.md

 ## Purpose
 Generate glitch pulses of at specific time after a trigger and for a specific duration.
-By pulling Vcpp (sometimes called Vcap) low (typically using a MOSFET) at the right time for the right duration (a bit of a black art) one can cause instructions to be seemingly skipped (in practice the wrong operation is performed).
+By pulling Vcpp (sometimes called Vcpu) low (typically using a MOSFET) at the right time for the right duration (a bit of a black art) one can cause instructions to be seemingly skipped (in practice the wrong operation is performed).
 This is most useful for SOCs with onboard flash where